 How long does it take the hole to close after tooth extraction?

-After about 48 hours, the area of extraction should be nearly closed and have greatly reduced bleeding from the wound.
+After about 48 hours, the area of extraction should be nearly closed and have significantly reduced bleeding from the wound.

 What is the white stuff in tooth extraction?